KDZU-antisocial/all-is-not-lost/README.md

 # KDZU Captive Portal for OpenNDS

 A custom captive portal splash page for OpenWrt routers running OpenNDS.
-This project creates a zine-like manifesto page that appears when users connect to your WiFi network.
+This project creates a zine-like manifesto page that appears when users connect to a KDZU Lone Wolf WiFi network.

 ## Table of Contents